mangosthree/database/README.md

 This is the database to support the MangosThree server.

-It aims to be 100% compatible with the final version of WOTLK [World of Warcraft][2] namely [patch 4.3.4a][4].
+It aims to be 100% compatible with the final version of CATA [World of Warcraft][2] namely [patch 4.3.4a][4].